 1010 Sherbrooke Ouest,

 3459 McTavish Street

-The OSD can not provide any direct support regarding being admitted to McGill, but students can make an appointment with an OSD advisor without having been accepted to the university.
-You can discuss potential accommodations, barriers, and have your questions answered about how you would be accommodated as a McGill student.
+The OSD does not provide direct support regarding admission to McGill, however students can make an info session appointment with an Access Services Advisor without having been accepted to the University.
+You can discuss potential accommodations, barriers, and have your questions answered about how you may be accommodated as a McGill student.

 If your documentation is a language other than English or French, you will need to have it translated by a certified translator in order to register.

 Please provide both the original and translated copies of your documentation during your registration appointment.